clearonline-org/final-check/README.md

 * corrupting = sending fake data to the real user on behalf of the app.
 * corrupting = trying to request data from the app, that do not belong to them

+# Design
+The name **Final check** was chosen because the *project's intended purpose* is, to provide clarity on how the developer's final product is performing.
+I.e. monitor what the app does after all development work is complete.

+This project is about monitoring **http requests** because of past expiriences (through work and personal projects).
+I.e. this is the place where most of developers have trouble knowing what is going on (and it always feels good if *You know why a software is malfunctioning* just in case the boss asks why).

+This project uses the *microservice* architecture because of it has been proven to be scalable and cost effective.

 # Protocol
 ### content of the http log